 Download PDF of Press Release

-Irvine, Calif. – Catholic school leaders are encouraged to take part in the Speak Up Research Project for Digital Learning as part of a new partnership between the National Catholic Educational Association (NCEA) and Project Tomorrow, the international education nonprofit that lead the Speak Up project.
+Irvine, Calif. – Catholic school leaders are encouraged to take part in the Speak Up Research Initiative as part of a new partnership between the National Catholic Educational Association (NCEA) and Project Tomorrow, the international education nonprofit that lead the Speak Up project.

 “For more than 15 years, schools across the country have been using Speak Up to gain valuable insights into the activities, attitudes and aspirations of their students, teachers and parents when it comes to technology and learning,” said Dr. Julie Evans, CEO of Project Tomorrow.
 “Catholic schools have always been part of the population of schools using Speak Up, but we expect this new partnership to help more school leaders gain access to our free tools.”